SUSTAINABLE SEAFOOD, current information and recipes

 Every time I cook this pasta dish, there is great applause from guests.

-I also like to add some fresh fennel (at the same time as I place the cauliflower into the pan) and a little stock and white wine.
+I also like to add some fresh fennel (at the same time as I place the cauliflower into the pan) and a little stock and sometimes white wine.

-I present the pasta with both pecorino cheese and breadcrumbs.
+I present the pasta with both pecorino cheese and fried breadcrumbs.
 Sometimes I add cubes of feta or ricotta whipped with a little pepper.
 Feta is Greek, but I like it as it adds creaminess to the dish.

 The ingredients and the method of cooking the pasta with cauliflower below is how the recipe appears in the book.
 The recommended amount of pasta is 100g per person.
 In our household this is far too much and 500g of pasta is OK as first course for 6-8 people.
 As with all recipes I hope that you vary it to suit your tastes.